Safe and Sound Protocol

 Traumatic stress, which includes a feeling of overwhelmed, hopeless, or terror, can trigger changes in the brain’s patterns.
 The SSP is addressing these changes in the brain.
 It was designed to help correct specific brain pathways, allowing the affected person to access feelings of safety more efficiently and more often.
 Therefore, as a person feels safer and more relaxed, the effects of stress-related conditions begin to fade.

-Safe and Sound Protocol In-Office –
+Safe and Sound Protocol – Personalized to Meet Your Needs

 The SSP is best used together with other therapies

 While you may notice some very positive changes while using the SSP, it is not meant to be used in isolation.
 Improvements from the SSP can be cumulative and enhanced by social support, and other treatments or practices like psychotherapy, meditation, and yoga that aim to expand your stress tolerance.
+For this reason I include access to the Chronic Pain and Illness, Solving The Puzzle course, which provides practices and a structured framework to support faster healing

 Participants who have completed the SSP program have shown significant improvement in the following areas: [1] (1) Sarah Schoen, Lucy Miller, Jillian Sullivan.
 A Pilot Study of Integrated Listening Systems for Children with Sensory Processing Problems.
 Journal of Occupational Therapy, Schools, & Early Intervention [website].
 2015, https://www.tandfonline.com/doi/full/10.1080/19411243.2015.1055418 (accessed February 5, 2020)